gabedonnan/pythereum/README.md

 All methods listed in the [Ethereum JSON RPC API specification](https://ethereum.org/en/developers/docs/apis/json-rpc/) are completed as of version `1.0.5`, alongside methods for subscriptions, and support for calling custom function names with custom parameters.

+(Methods eth_signTransaction and eth_sendTransaction are currently under construction for reformatting)

 ### Example usage